Highly Sensitive People (HSP)

 An HSP automatically expects the rest of the world to behave as they do – with kindness and compassion and empathy.
 Thus, to not be treated the same is interpreted with extreme shock and bewilderment.
 “I would never say a nasty thing to someone else so why on earth would they think to say it to me?”.
 This response can knock an HSP right off balance, causing huge anxiety, over thinking and worry.
 We think that we are somehow responsible for the extreme action of the perpetrators.
 We simply DON’T understand.
 Sadly, we continue to not understand but learn techniques to manage our responses – or preferably learn to bounce the negativity back before we absorb it.

-Would you like to understand and manage your sensitivity?
+Would you like some Spiritual Guidance to understand and manage your sensitivity?

 Is your child or someone you know Highly Sensitive?

-My HSP/HSC guidance encourages people to look at the reality of being Highly Sensitive.
+My HSP/HSC Spiritual Guidance encourages people to look at the reality of being Highly Sensitive.

 We will talk about HSP/HSC traits.